 1. TOEFL PBT

-The TOEFL Paper-based test (PBT) consists of four sections, wherein the structure and written expressions section replace the speaking skill test.
+The TOEFL Paper-based test (PBT) consists of four sections, wherein the structure and written expressions section replaces the speaking skill test.

 It also has a Reading section that lasts up to 50 minutes and includes 50 follow-up questions about the given passages.
 The writing section of the TOEFL PBT lasts up to 30 minutes and includes writing one essay with 250 to 300 words.